WNKN: 2017 sale

-Classic Country and Classic Hits
+Classic country and classic hits

-On October 2, 2017, WNKN signed back on the air as a sister station of Grant County Broadcasters-owned WNKR, returning to the classic country format that was played on the station prior to its purchase by NKU in 2011.
-While the stations are sharing playlists and talent, they are not a simulcast.
-Each station airs content appropriate to the local market they serve.
-Both stations are currently branded as "Classic Country 1059 or as "Classic Country 105.9 & 106.7".
+On October 2, 2017, WNKN signed back on the air as a sister station of WNKR, returning to the classic country format that was played on the station prior to its purchase by NKU in 2011.
+While the stations shared playlists and talent, they were not a simulcast.
+Each station aired content appropriate to the local market they serve.

 On July 12, 2022, WNKN split from its simulcast with WNKR and changed its format from classic country to classic hits.
 The station rebranded as "105.9 The Oasis".

 Relevant Radio sale

 On August 24, 2023, Grand Country Broadcasters announced that it would sell WNKN to Catholic broadcaster Relevant Radio for $4.5 million.
 Grant would continue to own WNKR after the sale was complete; ahead of the sale closure, it would assume WNKN's format on September 4, and the two stations would simulcast as a means of transition.
 The sale closed on October 26 and WNKN switched to its new owner's network upon that date.